sunitharamu-1983/GENAI-Learning-Journey/07_Articles/GPT-1.md

-# Tech Blog #6 — GPT-1
-## Generative Pre-Training — The Origin Story of ChatGPT
+# Generative Pre-Training (GPT-1) — The Origin Story of ChatGPT (OpenAI — June 2018)
-### OpenAI — June 2018

 ---

 ## The Problem GPT-1 Solved

 Before GPT-1, every NLP task needed its own custom model with lots of labeled data.
 Building custom models was expensive and slow.
-OpenAI asked — what if we pre-train ONE general model on massive unlabeled text and then quickly fine-tune it for any task?
+OpenAI asked, "what if we pre-train ONE general model on massive unlabeled text and then quickly fine-tune it for any task?"

 ---